jonjack/learn-rust/docs/guide.md

     - [Option](https://doc.rust-lang.org/stable/std/option/enum.Option.html) is a very useful enum in Rust and its useful to get to know all its methods.
 - Enums have an advantage over structs in that each variant can store data fields of different types yet the enum variants themselves are all the same type - so you can write a function that takes the enum type and pass any of the variants in, yet they may contain different types of data.
 - Using pattern `match` blocks when handling enums (eg. `Option<T>`) is a very common coding pattern in Rust.
+- The `if let` syntax can be more concise than a regular match when you only need to match one variant.
+- Use modules to organize code to make navigating it more intuitive and to provide a guide for the location of new code.
+- All code within a module is private by default, but you can make it public using the `pub` keyword.
+- If you want to make an item like a function or struct private, you put it in a module.
+- Items in parent modules cannot use private items inside child modules, but items in child modules can use items in the ancestor modules.
+This is because child modules wrap and hide their implementation details, but the child modules can see the context in which they’re defined.
+- The module tree is just like how you organise files in a directory hierarchy - modules can have child modules and siblings.
+- Modules can contain other modules (children), structs, enums, constants, traits, functions.
+- When the compiler builds your project it starts with the crate root file (`src/main.rs` or `src/lib.rs`) and it builds the module tree.
+The contents of the crate root files form the root module called `crate`
+- Paths are how you refer to constructs in your code (modules, structs, enums, functions).
+    - Absolute paths begin with either the literal `crate` (when referring to current crate) or the crate name (external crates).
+These paths are generally preferred as they tend to reduce the cost of updation when moving code around.
+    - Relative paths are just relative to the current code.
+- You can also use `use` keyword to create shortcuts to items within a scope instead of having to keep writing the full path each time you reference it.
+    - When using `use` to bring functions into scope, bring the parent module into scope so that you have to invoke the function on the parent module which makes it clear the function is not locally defined, eg. `some_module::some_function()`
+    - When using `use` on anything other than functions the idiom is to bring the item fully into scope, eg. `some_module::SomeStruct`.
+    - You can resolve name clashes when you import two items with the same name either by just bringing their parent module into scope (like with functions), or create a new name alias using `as` keyword.
+- Structs can be marked public but their fields are still private by default and must be individually marked public as well if you wish to expose them - this is so you can hide implementation details of you wish.
+- If an enum is marked public then all its variants are implicitly public.
+- You can re-export items using `pub use` which makes them available to external code that would otherwise have no access.

+---

 ## Programming Concepts